-"Babe," Koumokuten was continuing, "you know, as hot as the candle thing was let's ease off on that, okay?
-I mean, my chest still hurts. …No no, I didn't say 'never do it again', just 'ease off on it'."
+"Babe," Koumokuten was continuing, "y'know, as hot as the candle thing was let's ease off on that, okay?
+I mean, my chest still hurts. …No no, I didn't say 'never do it again,' just 'ease off on it.' "

 Bishamonten was now wondering if he should clap his hands over his ears and run away screaming.
 Does Taishakuten know about this deviancy?

 "…Yeah.
 Oh yeah. …Uh-huh.
 Well honey, I have to go.
 Call me 'Master of your heart' and tell me goodbye, okay? …And goodbye to you, you dominatrix goddess red-hot Amazon babe.
 See you later, Aguni."
 Koumokuten hung up, grinning, as Bishamonten pretended to have just opened the door.

 "Xavier," he called, "Aaron and I are giving Ms. Jikokuten a tour.
 Care to join us?"
 You sick, sick piece of work.

 Although… hmm, that time Shashi had handcuffed him to the headboard hadn't been bad in the least.
 But that had only involved restraints, not pain!
 Candle wax?
 That wouldn't be fun at all, and if Aguni ever suggested that to his wife he'd have to protest in the strongest possible terms.